garden-lord/wcbz/content/bagels/index.md

 ---
-title: "Everything but the Bagel Seasoning plus Bagels"
+title: "Everything But The Bagel Seasoning Plus Bagels"
 date: 2020-09-14
 ---